Abdullah-TU/Deep-Learning-Projects/README.md

 # 🚀 Deep Learning Projects
 ## Project: Emotion detection (FER-2013 dataset)
-The images are categorized based on the emotions depicted in the facial expressions.
+The dataset consists of 35,685 examples of gray-scale images of faces with dimensions of 48x48 pixels.
+These images are divided into a training dataset and a test dataset. the facial expressions.
 The emotion categories include:

 Targets/labels: The target classes (the emotion categories)